mui/material-ui/docs/src/pages/styles/advanced/advanced.md

 ```

 Then, you must pass this nonce to JSS so it can add it to subsequent `<style>` tags.
-The client side gets the nonce from a header.
+The client-side gets the nonce from a header.
 You must include this header regardless of whether or not SSR is used.

 ```jsx
 <meta property="csp-nonce" content={nonce} />